 Entrance to Lakeland Maze is £10.45 for adults and £9.95 for children (there is a discount available if you book online).

 So, is Kendal worth visiting?

 As a gateway to England’s beautiful Lake District full of sweeping, mountain vistas, small villages and charming market towns, Kendal is definitely worth a visit.
-There are plenty of Kendal attractions to suit everyone from hikers to families.
+There are plenty of Kendal attractions to suit everyone from hikers to families and those seeking a rural romantic getaway in the UK.
 No trip to England is complete without paying this beautiful town a visit!